 If the resulting count is greater than zero, your syslog data is suitable for anomalous SSH login detection.
 You enable this detection from Analytics > Rule templates > (Preview) Anomalous SSH Login Detection.

-In this document, you learned how to connect Syslog on-premises appliances to Azure Sentinel.
-To learn more about Azure Sentinel, see the following articles:
+In this document, you learned how to connect Syslog on-premises appliances to Microsoft Sentinel.
+To learn more about Microsoft Sentinel, see the following articles:

 - Learn how to get visibility into your data, and potential threats.

-- Get started detecting threats with Azure Sentinel.
+- Get started detecting threats with Microsoft Sentinel.